 Why You Need Car Insurance

 Accidents are expensive.
-If you factor in vehicle repair or replacement costs, property damage and medical bills, you could be looking at tens of thousands of dollars (or more) of damages from one accident.
+If you factor in vehicle repair or replacement costs, property damage, and medical bills, you could be looking at tens of thousands of dollars (or more) of damages from one accident.
 When you don’t have insurance, those expenses fall in your lap, because you don’t have an insurance policy to help cover costs.

 Keep in mind that car insurance doesn’t just protect you after a car accident.
 Depending on the coverage you choose, your insurance may cover the cost of repairing or replacing your vehicle if it’s vandalized, stolen, or damaged by a natural disaster or fallen tree.

 Chances are you’re also required to have car insurance.
 Most states will only allow you to drive legally if you meet the state minimum for car insurance.
-If you’re leasing your vehicle or financed it with an auto loan, your lender likely also require you to have a certain amount of coverage.
+If you’re leasing your vehicle or financing it with an auto loan, your lender will likely also require you to have a certain amount of coverage.
 Knowing that the vehicle is insured protects the lender in case the vehicle is damaged before you’ve repaid the loan.

 Different Types of Car Insurance

 Before you shop for car insurance, it’s important to understand the different types of insurance coverage and how they work together to protect you.

 - Liability Insurance: Liability insurance covers expenses another driver might incur after an accident.
 These include their medical bills and property damage.

 - Personal Injury Protection: Personal injury protection covers any medical expenses you or your passengers might experience after an accident.
 This coverage is effective whether or not you were at fault for the accident.
 There are 12 states that require personal injury protection coverage.